OutSorcerer/evgeniymamchenko.com/_posts/2017-09-05-Why-eidos-ml.md

   Good objects should have some properties like [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) or [immutability](http://www.yegor256.com/2014/11/20/seven-virtues-of-good-object.html).
 But the library should stay pragmatic and do not make user jump through the hoops when it is not necessary (so I do not share [Yegor Bugayenko's opinion](http://www.yegor256.com/2014/11/20/seven-virtues-of-good-object.html]) that static utility classes are evil).

 - Scientific code tends to be the opposite to the definition of clean code.
-The code of Eidos should be clean, and that will be enforced both automatically and by code review.
+The code of eidos.ml should be clean, and that will be enforced both automatically and by code review.
 The code must be also covered by automated tests that are launched for every commit on CI server.

 - eidos.ml is cross-platform since it is implemented as .NET Standard 2.0 library.
 In case of addition of native binaries they will be supplied for Windows, Linux and Mac and it will always remain cross-platform.
 Continuos integration and automated tests will enforce portability.